YudiXie/multitask-vision/README.md

 wandb login
 ```

+To analyze model neural alignment, you would need to install Brain-Score as well.
+See [here](https://github.com/brain-score/brain-score).

 ### Using the code:
 First, find the experiment to run or write new experimental conditions in `exp_config_list.py`